Gandi-IDE/scratch-vm/README.md

 I'm going to try to explain some of the high-level details of the compiler below.
 If you have any questions, just ask.
 Open an issue or something, I'm very easy to get ahold of.

-### Abstract syntax tree
+### Intermediate representation

-Source: src/compiler/astgen.js
+Source: src/compiler/irgen.js

-The first stage of the compiler is to generate an AST.
-This is not the same as the AST that the Scratch VM maintains internally.
-The goal of this stage is to abstract the exact details of the project into something that can be more easily parsed.
+The first stage of the compiler is to generate an intermediate representation (IR).
+This is really just a more abstract version of Scratch's AST.
 Some analysis and optimizations happen at this stage.
-The required procedures are recursed as well.

-In the future there may also be multiple different code generators, and having a useful abstraction will be even more useful then.
+In the future there may also be multiple different code generators, and having this abstraction will be even more useful then.

 ### JavaScript generation

 Source: src/compiler/jsgen.js

-The AST is passed into the JavaScript generator which descends the AST and generates optimized JavaScript.
+The IR is passed into the JavaScript generator which descends the IR and generates optimized JavaScript.
 This JavaScript has some idiosyncrasies.
 I'll try to explain some of them using a simple project with a bouncing cat (https://scratch.mit.edu/projects/437419376) as an example.

 This is an example result of compiling a project.